Display to header level

 For-profit land development companies and individuals can and do establish “land trusts” as title-holding vehicles to hide the identity of property owners from the public, avoid probate, facilitate ownership changes, or serve other non-conservation purposes.
 These arrangements are unrelated to the land trusts described in this guide.

 The first land trust, The Trustees of Reservations, was founded in Massachusetts in 1891.
-By the mid-twentieth century, several dozen land trusts had established themselves.
-Today, there are probably at least 1,200 land trusts working across the country.
-More than 370 of them are accredited by the Land Trust Accreditation Commission.
+By the mid-twentieth century, Americans had established several dozen land trusts.
+Today, more than 1,300 land trusts work across the country.
+As of 2021, 446 of them are accredited by the Land Trust Accreditation Commission.

 Retrieved from https://en.wikipedia.org/wiki/Community_land_trust at 2/22/2017

-Greater specificity in the count is confounded by the ambiguities described above.
+Precision in the count is hampered by the ambiguities described above.